Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-One of the best ski resorts in the United States, Utah’s Park City Resort spans 3,300 acres and has around 114 trails for skiers and snowboarders to play on.
+One of the best ski resorts in the United States, Utah’s Park City Mountain Resort spans 7,300 acres and has over 330 trails for skiers and snowboarders to play on.
 Park City was the snowboarding location for the 2002 Salt Lake City Olympic Winter Games, so it has plenty of challenges for experienced athletes.
-This is an excellent resort for winter sport enthusiasts to practice their tricks because there are three terrain parks and two halfpipes, including the Eagle Superpipe which played host to the Olympics, the FIS World Championships, and numerous Grand Prix events.
+This is an excellent resort for winter sports enthusiasts to practice their tricks because there are eight terrain parks and two halfpipes, including the Eagle Superpipe which played host to the Olympics, the FIS World Championships, and numerous Grand Prix events.

-The state of Wyoming is known for low population density, but certainly not around Jackson Hole during ski season.
-Jackson Hole Mountain Resort is a top-destination resort that has ideal snow patterns and some of the best winter sport activities in the country.
-You can now catch non-stop flights to Jackson Hole from about a dozen different major cities, making the resort much more accessible than it used to be.
+The state of Wyoming is known for its low population density, but certainly not around Jackson Hole during ski season.
+Jackson Hole Mountain Resort is a top-destination resort that has ideal snow patterns and some of the best winter sports activities in the country.
+You can now catch non-stop flights to Jackson Hole from over a dozen different major cities, making the resort much more accessible than it used to be.
 Jackson Hole is known to be a resort for experts and powder fiends, but there are some good slopes for beginners too.
 One popular place to stay is in Teton Village, where you can rent out an affordable condo for a weekend or longer.